Isaacvf-dev/Notes-app/README.md

-# Scrimba - Meme generator project
+# Scrimba - Notes App project

 This is a project of the [Notes app on Scrimba](https://scrimba.com/learn/frontend).
 Scrimba helps you improve your coding skills by building realistic projects.